If you want a new adventure on cobbled streets, Serbia is the place for you. Scroll down for our top 10 bucket list ideas!

-Located in central Serbia, the Studenica Monastery is the largest and best-preserved Orthodox Monastery in the country.
+Located in central Serbia, the Studenica Monastery is the country's largest and best-preserved Orthodox Monastery.
 With its distinctive white walls and curved structure, this monastery is also an important part of Serbian history and holds the remains of Saint Simeon.

 Bathe in Banja Koviljača, Podrinje

 Banja Koviljača, or the Royal Spa Resort, is surrounded by wide plains and mountains.
 With its warm climate, sulphuric water and medicinal mud, this hidden gem is a great place to relax when you're in the country.